PetarSimonovic/gilded_rose/README.md

 # The brief

-Refactor the code in such a way that adding the new "conjured" functionality is easy.
+Refactor the existing gilded_rose code in such a way that adding the new "conjured" functionality is easy.

 Make changes to the UpdateQuality method and add any new code as long as everything still works correctly.